Men's basketball team loses game, then bus in New York

 It was not immediately clear why the driver took off.
 State police said the investigation was ongoing.

-Wawro reported from Buffalo.
+Wawrow reported from Buffalo.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.